markusheinonen/bamfa/README.md

-# BAMFA
+# BaMFA

-Bayesian metabolic flux analysis MATLAB package by Aalto University.
-Constructs a Bayesian metabolic model and samples the flux posterior, that is flux vectors that are compatible with steady-state, flux upper and lower bounds and flux measurements.
-The flux posterior is represented by a set of flux samples, or flux pair samples.
+Bayesian Metabolic Flux Analysis MATLAB package by Aalto University.
+Constructs a Bayesian metabolic model and samples the flux posterior: all flux vectors that are compatible with steady-state, flux upper and lower bounds and flux measurements.
+The flux posterior is represented by a set of flux vectors that can be analysed for flux distributions or flux pair distributions.
+Uses Gibbs sampling to characterise the posterior.

+Genome-scale models are supported, but sampling time can be several hours.

-Drop-in replacement to standard flux balance analysis (FBA), metabolic flux analysis (MFA) and flux variability analysis (FVA).
+This is a Bayesian drop-in replacement to standard flux balance analysis (FBA), metabolic flux analysis (MFA) and flux variability analyses (FVA).

 Requirements:
 - MATLAB
-- OpenCobra toolbox installed
+- OpenCobra toolbox

 ### How to run: